Best Gas Masks | Tested & Expert Reviewed

 Air is one of those things you can’t live without for very long.
 It’s an often overlooked part of preparedness and safety, even though it is one of our biggest vulnerabilities.
 Filters and gas masks have become an integral part of protecting the air we breathe.
-Gas masks protect us from some of the nastiest threats, including nuclear fallout, viruses, and chemical weapons.

 My top recommendation is for the MIRA CM-6M, a bromobutyl rubber mask that’ll tackle most CBRN threats at a reasonable price.